chunyang-wen/chunyang-wen.github.io/_posts/2019-09-22-cpp-iterator.md

 copy(ii, istream_iterator<int>(), back_inserter(v));
 ```

-It automatically coverts input stream to the specified data type and put them into the container.
+It automatically coverts the input stream to the specified data type and put them
+into the container.

 ##### ostream\_iterator